flutter/flutter-intellij/CONTRIBUTING.md

     `~/Library/Application Support/JetBrains/Toolbox/apps/IDEA-U/ch-0/211.6693.111/IntelliJ IDEA.app`)
 * Set your JAVA_HOME directory.
     - On Mac, the following works:
+      Check what version of java you have:
+      ```
+      /usr/libexec/java_home -V
+      ```
+      Set your JAVA_HOME env variable to match that version.
+In this example, my Java version was `11.0.14.1`

       ```
       export JAVA_HOME=`/usr/libexec/java_home -v 11.0.14.1`
       ```